yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/manage-deployments/xcluster-replication/xcluster-replication-ddl.md

 type: docs
 ---

-When making DDL changes to databases in xCluster replication (such as creating, altering, or dropping tables or partitions), you must do the following:
+When making DDL changes to databases in xCluster Replication (such as creating, altering, or dropping tables or partitions), you must do the following:

 - Make the change at the SQL level on both the source and target.
-- Update the xCluster replication configuration in YugabyteDB Anywhere.
+- Update the xCluster Replication configuration in YugabyteDB Anywhere.

 The order in which you do this varies depending on the operation.